kaz-utashiro/greple/README.md

     Specify the record block to display.
 Default block is a single line.

-    When blocks are not continuous and there are gaps between them, the match occurred outside blocks are ignored.
+    Empty blocks are ignored.
+When blocks are not continuous, the match occurred outside blocks are ignored.

-    If multiple block options are supplied, overlapping blocks are merged into single block.
+    If multiple block options are given, overlapping blocks are merged into a single block.

     Please be aware that this option is sometimes quite time consuming, because it finds all blocks before processing.